bitcoin-sv/bdk/documentation/docs/index.md

 #include <bdk>
 ```
 This will include all header files delivered by the package.
 Note that it is simplified, but not optimal for compilation time.

-#### Java
-Java library `.jar` was build with `JNI`, it depend to a shared library, which is delivered in the same directory.
-To be able to correctly load the `.jar` library, it is required to set in the IDE

-- _java.library.path_=`/path/to/bdk_install/lib`

-#### Python
-Similar to Java, python module need to load the shared library interface.
-In order to allow python loading the binding module, it require to set _PYTHONPATH_ environment pointing to `/path/to/bdk_install/lib`.

 #### Documentation
 Documentations are build and delivered as html contents.
 To visualize it: